edwardlim26/edwardlim26/README.md

-- 👋 Hi, I’m Edward, an Analytics Engineer at Exinity.
+- 👋 Hi, I’m Edward, Analytics Engineer at Exinity.
 - 👀 I’m interested in the new wave of data analytics, and the tools democratizing modern data stack access to business stakeholders.
 - 👀 I use dbt Core for data transformation, Prefect for data orchestration, and BigQuery to house all of our data.
 - 🌱 I’m currently learning the next gen of dbt which supports metrics, and Python.
 As well as Prefect 2.0 which introduces a different way to look as Flows and Tasks.